-Hidden behind a hospital and a massive shopping mall a tiny road dead ends at a park.
+Hidden behind a hospital and a massive shopping mall, a tiny road dies at a park.
 You can still see the old light standards continuing down.
-I had some time to kill on a Saturday afternoon so I decided to stop and check it out, having a camera with me I naturally brought it along for the hike.
+I had some time to kill on a Saturday afternoon, so I decided to stop and check it out; having a camera with me, I naturally brought it along for the hike.

-Down at the base of the road I was drawn out onto one the side trails that ran along a river bank, following it around I noticed something in the distance, it looked like a bridge, but not a bridge one would expect, it looked like an old road bridge.
+Down at the base of the road, I was drawn out onto one of the side trails that ran along a river bank; following it around, I noticed something in the distance; it looked like a bridge, but not a bridge one would expect; it looked like an old road bridge.

-I moved in closer to said bridge, sticking to the river, it looked old, concret with stone pilings on either bank.
+I moved closer to the bridge, sticking to the river; it looked old, concrete with stone pilings on either bank.

-The bridge was only a single lane, and happened to continue the road that I had followed initally, this was a bowstring truss (I remembered that from the Bridge project I had in Grade 5), and it was old, that much was clear, such details are not put onto most modern bridges, functionality before form eh?
+The bridge was only a single lane and happened to continue the road that I had followed initially, this was a bowstring truss (I remembered that from the Bridge project I had in Grade 5), and it was old; that much was clear, such details are not put onto most modern bridges, functionality before form eh?
 At least there was a plaque to date the bridge, 1909.

 Some research on The King’s Highway website pulls up the following.
-The bridge was part indeed built as a bowstring truss bridge in 1909, the first such bridge in Ontario, and the road I was walking on…was the Middle Road, yes, the road that in the 1930s was converted into Ontario’s first limited access freeway.
-The bridge however only served one year on the Middle road before the highway was realigned and a bigger (and less attractive) bridge was constructed.
+The bridge was built as a bowstring truss bridge in 1909, the first such bridge in Ontario, and the road I was walking on…was the Middle Road, yes, the road that in the 1930s was converted into Ontario’s first limited access freeway.
+The bridge, however, only served one year on the Middle road before the highway was realigned, and a more significant (and less attractive) bridge was constructed.